Skip to main content

 Canvas on wood, 16 tubes of white argon

-In this work, he uses the empty canvas to place a system of simple elements based on a kind of naval battle game.
-The coordinates of the system are provided by the random figures taking from a telephone book.
-Each pair of numbers randomly drawn is turned into coordinates on the imaginary grid of the canvas, for a line of white neon equal to one side of the square canvas.
+In this work, he uses the empty space of the canvas to place “a system” of simple elements following the principle of “battleship game”.
+The coordinates of this system are provided by random numbers drawn from a telephone directory.
+For each pair of random numbers, he associates coordinates on an imaginary grid of the canvas, with a white neon line equal to one side of the square of the canvas.
+The artist thus lets chance determine the realization of the work, which nevertheless develops a great aesthetic attraction.

 François Morellet